thestormforge/optimize-controller/docs/redskyctl/redskyctl_config.md

 ### Options inherited from parent commands

 ```
-      --address string      Absolute URL of the Red Sky API.
-      --context string      The name of the kubeconfig context to use.
+      --context string        The name of the redskyconfig context to use.
+NOT THE KUBE CONTEXT.
       --kubeconfig string     Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string      If present, the namespace scope for this CLI request.
+      --redskyconfig string   Path to the redskyconfig file to use.
 ```

 ### SEE ALSO